Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 ## Training with mlagents-learn

-Use the `mlagents-learn` command to train Agents. `mlagents-learn` supports training with
+Use the `mlagents-learn` command to train agents. `mlagents-learn` supports training with
 [reinforcement learning](Background-Machine-Learning.md#reinforcement-learning),
 [curriculum learning](Training-Curriculum-Learning.md),